GuillaumeSalles/phi-vscode/README.md

 # Phi for Visual Studio Code

-Design components in Visual Studio Code, generate code you can trust.
+Design components for the web in Visual Studio Code.
+Generate code you code you can trust.

 ## What is Phi for VS Code?

-Phi is a VS Code extension that lets you define the specs of your components and then generate code you can use in your web apps.
+Phi is a Visual Studio Code extension that lets you define the specs of your components and then generate code you can use in your web apps (only [Gatsby](https://www.gatsbyjs.org/) is supported right now).
 By limiting the scope to the web platform, Phi can leverage powerful CSS features like media queries and pseudo classes to generate a good part of your design system.

 __Phi is still in alpha so you will encounters some bugs.__